 An ode to Modibo Maiga, a rubbish West Ham striker with a difference

-Modibo Maiga scored four goals in 34 appearances for West Ham, which seems about right for an expensive striker bought by David Sullivan.
+Modibo Maiga netted just four goals in 34 appearances for West Ham, which seems about right for an expensive striker bought by David Sullivan.
 But there’s more to the story than that…

 Expectations are a dangerous beast.
 Have them dashed and the feeling of helplessness and frustration at your naivety can be overpowering.
 Alternatively, go through life without any expectations at all and you condemn yourself to live a diminished existence.
 Ultimately, a life without any expectations is no life at all.